lms2004/Memento/README.md

 ## 🧠 Core Concept

-**Learn from experiences, not gradients.** AgentFly logs successful & failed trajectories into a **Case Bank** and **retrieves by value** to steer planning and execution—enabling low-cost, transferable, and online continual learning.
+**Learn from experiences, not gradients.** Memento logs successful & failed trajectories into a **Case Bank** and **retrieves by value** to steer planning and execution—enabling low-cost, transferable, and online continual learning.

 ---